Computational thinking: Criticism

 Many definitions of CT describe it only at skill level because the momentum behind its growth comes from its promise to boost STEM education.
-And, the latest movement in STEM education is based on suggestions (by learning theories) that we teach students experts' habits of mind.
-So, whether it is computational thinking, scientific thinking, or engineering thinking, the motivation is the same and the challenge is also the same: teaching experts' habits of mind to novices is inherently problematic because of the prerequisite content knowledge and practice skills needed to engage them in the same thinking processes as the experts.
-Only when we link the experts' habits of mind to fundamental cognitive processes can we then narrow their skill-sets down to more basic competencies that can be taught to novices.
+Also, the latest movement in STEM education is based on suggestions (by learning theories) that students be taught experts' habits of mind.
+So whether it is computational thinking, scientific thinking, or engineering thinking, the motivation and the challenge is the same: teaching experts' habits of mind to novices is inherently problematic because of the prerequisite content knowledge and practice skills needed to engage them in the same thinking processes as experts.
+Only when the experts' habits of mind are linked to fundamental cognitive processes can their skill-sets be narrowed down to more basic competencies that can be taught to novices.
 There have been only a few studies that actually address the cognitive essence of CT.
 Among those, Yasar (Communications of ACM, Vol. 61, No. 7, July 2018) describes CT as thinking that is generated/facilitated by a computational device, be it biological or electronic.
 Accordingly, everyone employs CT, not just computer scientists, and it can be improved via education and experience.